LiliaFramework/Lilia/documentation/docs/definitions/class.md

 **Description:**

 UI color representing the class.
-Defaults to `Color(255, 255, 255)` if not specified.
+When omitted, the faction’s color is used.

 **Example Usage:**